-He is a researcher at the Communication and Society Research Centre (University of Minho, Braga, Portugal), where he was the coordinator of the Cultural Studies Group (2021-2022), and where he is currently co-coordinator of the Permanent Seminar on Postcolonial Studies.
-He is a trainer for Secondary Education History and Geography teachers, within the scope of a project he co-coordinates: “As narrativas da História e a pós-colonialidade.
-Mitos, conceitos e problemáticas” (The narratives of History and post-coloniality.
-Myths, concepts and issues), dealing with subjects such as Memory and Historical Reparations.
-He is part of the CulturesPast&Present Project-“Memories, cultures and identities: how the past weights on the present-day intercultural relations in Mozambique and Portugal?”
-(FCT/Aga Khan) and the Virtual Museum of Lusophony.
+He is an Assistant Professor at the University of Trás-os-Montes e Alto Douro (UTAD) and was a contract researcher at the Centre for Communication and Society Studies (CECS) at the University of Minho, where he coordinated the Cultural Studies Group (2021-2022) and was co-coordinator of the Permanent Seminar on Post-Colonial Studies.
+He is a trainer of secondary school teachers of History, Portuguese and Geography, in the context of a project that he co-ordinates, entitled “The narratives of History and post-coloniality.
+Myths, concepts and problematics”, dealing with issues such as Memory and Historical Reparations.
+He integrated the project CulturesPast&Present – “Memories, cultures and identities: how the past weights on the present-day intercultural relations in Mozambique and Portugal?”
+(CECS/FCT/Aga Khan) and integrated the Virtual Museum of Lusophony.

-In 2016, he was awarded the Mário Quartim Graça Scientific Prize, which distinguished the best thesis completed in the last three years in Social and Human Sciences, in Portugal and Latin America.
+He won, in 2016, the Mário Quartim Graça Scientific Award, which distinguished the best thesis completed in the last three years in the area of Social Sciences and Humanities, in Portugal and Latin America.